position-pal/Documentation/content/docs/3-arch-design/4-patterns.md

 ### [Access Token](https://microservices.io/patterns/security/access-token.html)

 The system uses the _Access Token_ pattern to ensure the security of the system.
-The _Access Token_ pattern is used to provide a secure way to access the system's resources, ensuring that only authorized users can access the system's functionalities.
+The _Access Token_ pattern is used to provide a secure way to access the system resources, ensuring that only authorized users can access the system functionalities.
 For each request, the client must provide a valid access token, which is then validated by the system to ensure that the user is authorized to access the requested resource.

 ## Deployment Patterns